BeckNek/BeckNek/README.md

 - 👋 Hi, I’m @BeckNek
 - 👀 I’m interested in Frontend Developing
 - 🌱 I’m currently learning Computer-science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any kind of Project
 - 📫 How to reach me beckkriyad@gmail.com

 <!---